 It is worth mentioning what role driving in republican Rome played.
 The troops consisted mainly of aristocrats who could afford a horse, necessary equipment and equipment.
 They were the least trained in the use of weapons.
 During the Punic Wars, Roman cavalry, according to the old custom – from the Homeric era – used mounts only to reach the battlefield, and then participated in the fight in infantry character.
 It seems that Roman cavalry had difficulty maintaining the direction of the impact and the tendency to break up into loose groups that scattered throughout the entire battlefield.
 Roman commanders did not have much use of their cavalry, primarily due to its inability to cooperate with the infantry.
 The Romans also underestimated the basic role of driving during reconnaissance and gathering intelligence, which is why they rarely used it during these activities.

-The disappearance of this formation occurred during the wars with Yugurt (111-105 BCE).
+The disappearance of this formation occurred during the wars with Jugurtha (111-105 BCE).
 During this period, the republic used the services of mercenary driving en masse.
 Gahusz Mariusz and his military reform contributed largely to the disappearance of legionary cavalry.

-During the republic, the Romans depended mainly on their allies, the so-called Foederati.
+During the republic, the Romans depended mainly on their allies, the so-called foederati.
 During the Second Punic War, driving was mainly provided by the inhabitants of Italy.
 Along with their citizenship, the cavalrymen were recruited from Greece, Numidia, Thrace, Iberia, Gaul and Germany.
-During battle of Zama e.g. Scipio Africanus was supported by numerous branches of the Numidian cavalry; in turn, Caesar during its conquests of Gaul was supported by the Gallic and Germanic cavalry.
-Naturally, they were not officially part of the Roman army, but were only obliged to serve on the basis of cooperation treaties.
+During the battle of Zama e.g. Scipio Africanus was supported by numerous branches of the Numidian cavalry; in turn, Caesar during its conquests of Gaul was supported by the Gallic and Germanic cavalry.
+Naturally, they were not officially part of the Roman army but were only obliged to serve on the basis of cooperation treaties.
 They were often armed with their traditional weapons.

 With the transformation of the republic into an empire, emperor Augustus created regular troops auxilia, consisting of non-Roman citizens.
 These professional soldiers were recruited from the provinces controlled by Rome and for the most part had strong cavalry traditions.
 These troops were part of the Roman army and were paid by the Senate.
 A typical ala cavalryman received a pay 20% higher than a regular legionary.